YouTube TV: Everything You Need to Know About One of the Fastest Growing Virtual Pay TV Services

-Just within the last week (here in late February), YouTube TV announced a distribution deal with Windstream.
-As the telecom looks to ditch its own unprofitable linear video business, it’s offering YouTube TV to subscribers of its Kinetic-branded broadband service.
+In 2020, YouTube TV made a number of deals with mid-sized telecoms, including a deal with Windstream.
+The telecom is looking to ditch its own unprofitable linear video business, and is offering YouTube TV to subscribers of its Kinetic-branded broadband service.

 Likewise, cable operator WOW! announced that YouTube TV—along with vMVPD rivals Sling TV, fuboTV and Philo—will be offered to internet service customers in Charlotte, N.C.

 These agreements with mid-sized telecoms followed an earlier announcement from Verizon, which is offering YouTube TV as an option to its fixed wireless 5G customers.

-A week earlier, AT&T’s WarnerMedia said it signed a new distribution agreement with YouTube TV that makes HBO and Cinemax available to subscribers and includes a commitment to distribute HBO Max when it launches.
+AT&T’s WarnerMedia also signed a new distribution agreement with YouTube TV that makes HBO and Cinemax available to subscribers and includes a commitment to distribute HBO Max when it launches.

-YouTube TV's core service is priced at $65 a month — it raised its monthly rate in $15 in July — and delivers more than 70 networks.
+YouTube TV's core service is priced at $65 a month — it raised its monthly rate $15 in July — and delivers more than 85 networks.
 Local affiliate/O&O access to the Big Four broadcast networks is included in most U.S. markets.
 In terms of sports, YouTube TV has all the big national sports carriers locked up—ESPN, Fox Sports 1 & 2, TNT and others are included.
 The NFL Channel, NBA TV and MLB Network are featured, as are select regional sports channels.
 In L.A., for example, you get Fox Sports West and Fox Sports Prime Ticket.
 Subscribers can also get NFL RedZone as an add-on.

 News selections include CNN, BBC, Cheddar and CNBC, as well as Fox News and MSNBC.
 And notably, YouTube TV has recently added PBS stations to its lineup.
 PBS had largely eschewed the vMVPD market until signing onto YouTube TV.